The Xi-Cheng Li-wun meeting

 President Xi

 Good afternoon.
 It is a great pleasure to meet you all at this time of spring blossoms.
 Yesterday felt like the drizzly Qingming season, but today the weather is bright and sunny—making this gathering all the more welcome.
-After a decade, leaders of our two parties meet again, which carries important significance for both inter-party relations and cross-Strait relations.
-First, on behalf of the CPC Central Committee, I would like to warmly welcome Chairperson Cheng Li-wun and her delegation.

 Despite the many trials of history, our compatriots in Taiwan have never forgotten their roots on the mainland.
 Their hearts remain connected to the motherland and to the Chinese nation.
 Even during the painful period when Taiwan was occupied, people in Taiwan maintained a strong sense of Chinese identity and deep cultural attachment.
 Many made great sacrifices, even giving their lives, to demonstrate that they are an inseparable part of the Chinese nation.
 The shared roots and spirit of the Chinese people are carried in our blood, grounded in history, and embedded in our hearts—something that cannot be forgotten or erased.